stephenh/stephenh.github.com/_posts/2011-10-14-sane-selenium-testing.markdown

 Instead, I think a good goal for functional UI tests is to **never have explicit wait lines** in your test methods.
 If you can pull this off, I think the resulting tests will be more readable, more reliable, and more resilient to change.

-To accomplish this goal, on my last few projects, I've been using two tricks that, in tandem, work really well:
+To accomplish this, I've been using two tricks that, in tandem, work really well:

 1. Reintroduce the concept of "page loading"
 2. Use post-action waiting instead of pre-assertion waiting